Flint: You mean flamingos!

-- Walking with Beasts: The examples here are slightly more justified, as wooly mammoths and Deinotherium are actually related to elephants and so are Australopithecus to chimpanzees, so it makes sense that the series treats them as the prehistoric counterparts of these species.
-Smilodon, however, is portrayed with a social structure identical to modern African lions, which is very unlikely.
+- Walking with Beasts: The examples here broadly justified, as wooly mammoths and Deinotherium are actually related to elephants and so are Australopithecus to chimpanzees, so it makes sense that they would behave like their modern relatives.
+Smilodon, however, is portrayed with a social structure identical to modern African lions, which is very unlikely — if nothing else because the lions' social structures are unique among modern felids.
 The most extreme example in the series is Ambulocetus, which is portrayed as a mammalian crocodile.

-- In Walking with Dinosaurs, one species of Iguanodon is given zebra stripes, and makes a zebra-like whinny at one point.
-Utahraptor, a stealthy and fast predator, is given a cheetah-like coloration with black dots on a yellow base, complete with tear stripes.
-Anurognathus is treated as the Jurassic equivalent of tickbirds, flying on the bodies of sauropods and hunting insects on their skin.
+- Walking with Dinosaurs: The European species of Iguanodon is given zebra stripes, and makes a zebra-like whinny at one point.
+Utahraptor, a fast and stealthy predator, is given a cheetah-like coloration with black dots on a yellow base, complete with tear stripes.
+Anurognathus is treated as the Jurassic equivalent of tickbirds, flying on the bodies of sauropods and hunting insects on their skinnote .

 - Ironclaw takes place in a World of Funny Animals that avoids Carnivore Confusion with several species of "lizard" (read: Domesticated Dinosaurs) and Planimal taking the place of fauna.
 This allows, for instance, boar PC to go on a tusk-melon hunt.
 There are also constrictor snake gourds, bull-like aurochs radishes, and many more.

-- In Bug Fables, pillbugs serve as a stand-in for dogs and cats, as they are commonly kept as pets by other sentient bugs, aphids are a stand-in for cows and chickens, as they are commonly farmed for their eggs and dew (which serves as a substitute for milk), weevils are akin to wolves, being vicious, predatory quadrupedal beasts that even know how to howl, and the travelling caravan uses the snail as a stand-in for mules, having it carry their wares during their travels.
+- Bug Fables: Pillbugs serve as a stand-in for dogs and cats, as they are commonly kept as pets by sapient bugs.
+Aphids are a stand-in for cows and chickens, as they are commonly farmed for their eggs and dew (which serves as a substitute for milk).
+Weevils are akin to wolves, being vicious, predatory quadrupedal beasts that even howl.
+The traveling caravan uses the snail as a stand-in for mules, having it carry their wares during their travels.

-- Pokémon naturally goes off this trope, with many Pokemon filling niches of real-world animals, though of course All Animals Are Domesticated is in play, with even large powerful creatures being kept as companions by people.
+- Pokémon often uses this trope, with many Pokémon filling niches of real-world animals, though of course All Animals Are Domesticated is in play, with even large powerful creatures being kept as companions by people.

-- Warframe, the bat-nosed egg-laying Kubrows serve as a stand-in for dogs while the long-legged Kavats are the equivalent to cats.
-Both of them can be brought into combat to attack foes and provide numerous bonuses like increased radar range with the right mods.
+- Warframe: The bat-nosed egg-laying Kubrows serve as a stand-in for dogs while the long-legged Kavats are the equivalent to cats.

-- In No Evil, jackalopes are used as beasts of burden, treated as the counterpart of oxen or donkeys.
+- No Evil: Jackalopes are used as beasts of burden, and are treated as the counterpart of oxen or donkeys.
 Chupacabras, meanwhile, are large, bear- or wolf-like predators.

 - Alien Biospheres has enough to gain its own page.

-- In Amphibia, the Frog Men keep spiders as dog-like pets, ride giant snails similarly to horses or donkeys, and farm giant worms with cow-like colorations for dairy (i.e. it's implied, though not explicitly stated, that they create cheese from the worms' mucus).
-Meanwhile, there are flies that act like birds (actual birds also exist, but they are monstrous predators), and hedgehogs that hunt in packs and cackle like hyenas.
+- Amphibia (the page image): The show is set in a world where frogs and toads are the main equivalent to humans and everything else is scaled accordingly.
+Thus, the frogs keep spiders as dog-like pets, ride giant snails similarly to horses or donkeys, and farm giant caterpillars with cow-like colorations for dairy (i.e. it's implied, though not explicitly stated, that they create cheese from the caterpillars' mucus).
+Meanwhile, there are flies that act like birds (actual birds also exist, but they are monstrous predators that eat frogs), and hedgehogs that hunt in packs and cackle like hyenas.
 Also, an entire episode revolves around a caterpillar acting and looking like a cat.

 - Avatar: The Last Airbender and The Legend of Korra's fauna is a combination of real-world animals (penguins, octopi) and Mix-and-Match Critters made from real-life animals.
 The latter often stands in for their real-world counterparts — turtleducks (ducks with turtle shells) inhabit ponds, polar bear dogs are fearsome predators, et cetera.
-In one humorous scene, Team Avatar was very confused that the Earth King's pet bear was a regular bear and not a Mix-and-Match Critter.
+In one scene, Team Avatar is very confused that the Earth King's pet bear is a regular bear and not a Mix-and-Match Critter.